vfarcic/blue-green-docker-jenkins/README.md

 Blue-Green Deployment Workflow To Docker Swarm with Jenkins
 ===========================================================

 The idea behind this article is to explore ways to deploy releases to [Docker Swarm](https://docs.docker.com/swarm/) without downtime.
 We'll use *blue-green* process.
 More info about the process and one possible implementation can be found in the [Blue-Green Deployment, Automation and Self-Healing Procedure](http://technologyconversations.com/2015/07/02/scaling-to-infinity-with-docker-swarm-docker-compose-and-consul-part-34-blue-green-deployment-automati!on-and-self-healing-procedure/) article.
 One of the downsides of the process we used in that article is Ansible itself.
-While it is probably the best tool for provisioning and orchestration, it had some downsides when we tried to use it as the tool to deploy containers especially if the process is complex.
-It lacked some constructs common in most programming languages.
-This time we'll try to implement the same process but using the [Jenkins Workflow Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Workflow+Plugin) and a bit of Groovy scripts.
+While it is probably the best tool for provisioning and orchestration, it had some downsides when we tried to use it as the tool to deploy containers.
+This is especially evident when the process is complex.
+Ansible lacks some constructs common in most programming languages.
+This time we'll try to implement the same process but using the [Jenkins Workflow Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Workflow+Plugin) and a bit of Groovy scripting.
 The plugin was originally written by [CloudBees](https://www.cloudbees.com/) and is fully open sourced.

 ![Docker and Jenkins](img/docker-jenkins.png)

-We'll use the Workflow to define a blue-green deployment process.
-In a nutshell, we should do the following.
+We'll use the Workflow Plugin to define the blue-green deployment process.
+In a nutshell, we'll do the following.

-* Provision the Swarm cluster
+1. Provision the Swarm cluster
-* Provision the proxy service
+2. Provision the proxy service
-* Pull the latest release
+3. Pull the latest release
-* Deploy the latest release in parallel with the current one
+4. Deploy the latest release in parallel with the current one
-* Run pre-integration tests that will confirm that everything seems to be working correctly
+5. un pre-integration tests that will confirm that everything seems to be working correctly
-* Update the proxy service
+6. Update the proxy service
-* Run post-integration tests that will confirm that everything seems to be working correctly through the proxy service
+7. Run post-integration tests that will confirm that everything seems to be working correctly through the proxy service
-* Stop the previous release
+8. Stop the previous release

+During the first five steps, users will be using the current release oblivious of the existence of the new version we deployed.
+Since we'll be running two versions at the same time, there will be no downtime during the deployment.

 On top of those steps, the process should be capable of rolling back in case something goes wrong.
-Additional feature we'll introduce is the request to scale the service (and maintain scaled number in subsequent deployments).
+Additional feature we'll introduce is the request to scale the service and maintain the scaled number of instances in subsequent deployments.

 Let's see the job in action first and then discuss how it was done later.

 Setting Up Docker Swarm Cluster and Jenkins
 -------------------------------------------

 We'll start by creating the cluster we'll need for running Docker Swarm.
-We'll use VirtualBox and Vagrant to create the VMs and then provision them with Ansible.
-I won't go into details how Ansible playbooks we'll run work since that information can be found in other articles in this blog.
+We'll use VirtualBox and Vagrant to create the VMs and then provision them with [Ansible](http://www.ansible.com/).
+I won't go into details how the Ansible playbooks that we'll run work since that information can be found in other posts in this blog.
 The setup will be similar to the one described in the [Deploying Containers with Docker Swarm and Docker Networking](http://technologyconversations.com/2015/11/25/deploying-containers-with-docker-swarm-and-docker-networking/) article published recently.
-The major difference will be the addition of Jenkins.
+The major difference will be the addition of Jenkins and the Workflow Plugin.

 I'll assume that you already have [VirtualBox](https://www.virtualbox.org/), [Vagrant](https://www.vagrantup.com/) and [Git](https://git-scm.com/) installed.
 If you are a Windows user, please follow the instructions described in [Running Linux VMs on Windows](http://technologyconversations.com/2015/11/24/running-linux-vms-on-windows/) before diving into those described below.